 Concerns over growth, especially in the United States, had

-dragged on equities following disappointing U.S. jobs data late
+dragged on equities following a sharp miss in U.S. jobs data

 But stocks pared sharp losses on Tuesday, helped by signs of